SmartApplicationUnipi/Smart_ELF/SmartApp.CV/README.md

-'smile': whether the person is smiling -- 'True' / 'False' / 'Unknown', 'known': whether the person has been already seen -- 'True' / 'False' / 'Unknown', 'confidence_identity': confidence of face matching -- float [0,1], 'lookAt': {
+'smile': whether the person is smiling -- 'True' / 'False' / 'Unknown', 'known': whether the person has been already seen -- 'True' / 'False' / 'Unknown', 'confidence_identity': confidence of face matching -- float [0,1], 'look_at': {
-  'pinch': position to look in y axis -- float [-1, +1], 'yaw': position to look in y axis -- float [-1, +1] }
+  'pinch': position to look in x axis -- float [-1, +1], 'yaw': position to look in y axis -- float [-1, +1] }
-'isInterlocutor': whether the person is the interlocutor -- 'True' / 'False' }
+'is_interlocutor': whether the person is the interlocutor -- 'True' / 'False' 'z_index': distance of person from kinekt -- {-1} if unknown }
 ```